 - Provide instructions on how to give the injection

-When you feel comfortable, your vet or vet nurse will give you everything you need to care for your cat at home.
+When you feel comfortable you can do this correctly, your vet or vet nurse will provide you with everything you need to care for your dog at home.

 There are six simple steps for using the VetPen.